-KEVIN SMITH: "The Comeback" was his HBO series that they did for one season only.
+KEVIN SMITH: "The Comeback" was this HBO series that they did for one season only.
 And I guess it was Lisa Kudrow's post "Friends" follow-up project.
-Of the, you know, mocumentary genre, you know, that Christopher Guest and company made popular.
-And then, you know, has swept TV over the last few years, thanks to "The Office," I felt like it was one of the best.
+Of the, you know, mocumentary genre, you know, that Christopher Guest and company made popular - and then, you know, has swept TV over the last few years, thanks to "The Office" - I felt like it was one of the best.

-It's about an actress who had been on the sitcom back in the '80s, and then had kind of faded back into obscurity, who now has a chance to be on the current day sitcom, with a reality show crew following her around.
+It's about an actress who had been on a sitcom back in the '80s, and then had kind of faded back into obscurity; who now has a chance to be on a current-day sitcom, with a reality show crew following her around.
 And it's called "The Comeback."
-So it is, like, pitch perfect Hollywood satire.
+So it is - like, pitch-perfect Hollywood satire.

 (SOUNDBITE OF TV SERIES, "THE COMEBACK")

-UNIDENTIFIED MAN: What about your character?
-Is she in the show?
+UNIDENTIFIED ACTOR: (As charactor) What about your character?
+Is she in every show?

-LISA KUDROW: (as Valerie Cherish) Oh yeah.
+LISA KUDROW: (as Valerie Cherish) Oh, yeah.
 No, Lainie is one of the four.
 Yeah, she's the smart one; slightly older.
 She's an architect.
-Her name is on the lease so...
+Her name's on the lease, so...

-UNIDENTIFIED MAN: Well, I pray you get the sitcom because some two years from retiring and I need those health benefits.
+UNIDENTIFIED ACTOR: (As charactor) Well, I pray you get this sitcom because I'm two years from retiring, and I need those health benefits.

 KUDROW: (as Valerie Cherish) Yeah.

 KUDROW: (as Valerie Cherish) Oh, here we are.
 I'm sorry, darling.
 Just put a pin in that.
-This is a network, my old stomping grounds.
+This is the network, my old stomping ground.

-SMITH: It's hysterically funny.
-In places, really touching and heartbreaking.
-But - and it was a really clever and well done idea that didn't really get enough attention or exposure.
+SMITH: It's hysterically funny; in places, really touching and heartbreaking.
+But - and it was just a really clever and well-done idea that didn't really get enough attention or exposure.
 And it is so worth watching.

-SMITH: Yes, and it's - if I put it to you like that of, like, it's about an underdog baseball team, you know, that kind of make their way to the playoffs, people go, Oh, I've seen that story before.
-And then you go, like, yes, but this was the first time.
+SMITH: Yes.
+It's - and it's by - if I put it to you like that; of like, it's about an underdog baseball team, you know, that kind of make their way through the playoffs, people go, oh, I've seen that story before.
+And then you go - like, yes, but this was the first time.

 (SOUNDBITE OF MOVIE, "THE BAD NEWS BEARS")

-UNIDENTIFIED CHILD: We just want to say you guys played a good game and we treated you pretty unfair all season.
+UNIDENTIFIED CHILD ACTOR: (As charactor) We just want to say, you guys played a good game and we treated you pretty unfair all season.
 We want to apologize.
 We still don't think you're all that a good a baseball team.
 You got guts - all of you.

 VIC MORROW: (As Roy Turner) Well, let's give them a cheer.
 Come on.

-UNIDENTIFIED CHILDREN: Two, four, six, eight, who do we appreciate?
+UNIDENTIFIED GROUP OF CHILD ACTORS: (As charactors) Two, four, six, eight, who do we appreciate?
 Bears.
 Bears.
 Yay.